CoreBiz365/nfclinks/README.md

 ## Redirect Behavior

-**Default Behavior**: All NFC tags (BizTags) redirect to `https://app.biz365.ai/signup` by default.
+**All BizTags Redirect to Signup**: All NFC tags (BizTags) are configured to redirect to `https://app.biz365.ai/signup` regardless of any custom URLs that may have been set previously.

-**Custom Redirects**: Users can set custom redirect URLs for their BizTags.
-When a custom URL is set, the NFC tag will redirect to that URL instead of the default signup page.
+**Forced Signup Redirect**: The system has been configured to force all BizTag redirects to the signup page to ensure consistent user flow and lead generation.

 **Tracking Parameters**: All redirects include the following parameters:
 - `bizcode` - The BizCode of the NFC tag